jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

+2. Exceeded quotas are fairly common, too.

-2. Exceeded quotas.
-Floating IPs usually tend to be genuinely scarce, with correspondingly tight quotas.
-Everything else, such as networks or volumes often suffers from small default quotas somebody forgot to increase when creating a project.
+   For instance, floating IPs usually tend to be genuinely scarce, with correspondingly tight quotas.

+   Everything else, such as networks or volumes often suffers from small default quotas the cloud operator forgot to increase when creating a new project.

 In both cases the problem is not really Magnum but the resources available on the Cloud you are trying to build a Magnum cluster on.